Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 More importantly, they regain control.

 Control does not mean micromanagement.
-It means having a system that consistently makes the right decisions at scale.
+It means having a system that consistently makes the right decisions at scale — and can explain why it made them.

 The Future is Orchestrated

-The logistics industry is entering a new phase.
+The logistics industry is entering a new phase in 2026 and beyond.

 The first phase was digitization — replacing manual processes with software.